 Lightweighting is a concept in the auto industry about building cars and trucks that are less heavy as a way to achieve better fuel efficiency and handling.
 The main guiding ideology of automobile weight reduction is to ensure the steady improvement of performance and to design various assembly components in an energy-efficient manner to continuously optimize the model spectrum.
 Automotive lightweight is the integration of the advantages of design, materials, and advanced processing and forming technologies.
-In this article, we will take a look at how titanium is used in the automotive lightweight.
+In this article, we will take a look at how is titanium used in automotive lightweight.

 Although the weight reduction of automobiles is a combination of advantages of design, materials, and craftsmanship, it is mainly the weight reduction of materials.
 To sum up, there are two main types of materials used for automotive lightweight: one is low-density lightweight materials, mainly aluminum, magnesium, titanium alloy materials, and plastics and composite materials and the other is high-strength materials such as high-strength steel.